 Charges vary depending on the disk type, format, number, options selected and other services required.
 All values are in NZ$ (One NZ dollar = approx. $0.70 US).

 |3.5" PC (high density) disks||$6.00||$5.00||$4.00|

 |3.5" Mac disks (high density)||$9.00||$8.00||$7.00|

 |Other floppy disk formats||$15.00||$12.00||$10.00|

-A $25 administration fee will be applied to all orders.
-Directory listings are usually emailed, while extracted files or disk images are normally zipped and returned via a Dropbox web-link or a user-supplied pen-drive.
+Even one disk extraction involves some setting up and activity so a $25 administration fee will be applied to all orders.
+Extracted files or disk images are normally zipped and returned via a Dropbox web-link or a user-supplied pen-drive.
 Return postage will need to be paid if you want disks returned.

 If the disks are visibly degraded, they will need pre-treatment before a read is attempted (see below).
 The charge for this is $15 per disk.